 In terms of helping 'predict' the future, and more specifically in the fashion industry, the job of a fashion trend forecaster has traditionally been about pointing to what products brands and retailers should design and sell, based on what is already trending, or what innovators, early adopters are doing, depending on how much the brand or retailer like to chase the “New”.
 The fashion industry sets a high premium on being and staying “on trend”.

-And this role of forecasting trends, when it comes to the climate crisis and the responsibility fashion brands have in the demise of our planet’s eco-systems and the fair treatment of workers, is as we know it, more than problematic.
+And this role of forecasting 'trends', when it comes to the climate crisis and the responsibility fashion brands have in the demise of our planet’s eco-systems and the fair treatment of workers, is as we know it, more than problematic.
 Our obsession with the next trends has even made the word trend itself gain a negative connotation.

-As the matrix of how we design, how we use products and where we exist (i.e. the metaverse) is being rewritten, so are some of the fundamental values and needs for trend forecasting.
+As the matrix of how we design, how we use products and where we exist (i.e. the metaverse) is being rewritten, so are some of the fundamental values and needs for future trend foresight.
 We must harness time tested approaches and methodologies, as well as raise ethical questions on the relevance of trends today and in the years to come and explore new approaches.

 Because the signals are pointing to a shift when it comes to our notions of time, innovation, growth, and adaptability.
 This includes shifting needs in terms of sustainability and purpose-led business.

-We have been at a tipping point for quite some time.
+7-We have been at a tipping point for quite some time.